mahdigorzedin3/login-monitor-system/README.md

 3. Click **Change settings that are currently unavailable**.
 4. **Uncheck** *Turn on fast startup* and save changes.

-This ensures your system fully shuts down and restarts properly.
+This ensures your system entirely shuts down and restarts appropriately.

 ### 2️⃣ Insert Your Email Credentials
 To enable email alerts, you must add your email credentials: